ok97465/spyder_okvim/README.md

 - gc{motion} : toggle comment (support visual mode)
   - gcc : toggle comment of current line

+## Bookmarks

+Use `m{mark}` to set a bookmark at the current cursor position and `'` or \` to jump back to it.
+Uppercase marks are saved in Spyder's configuration folder so they persist across sessions.

 ## Vim Surround

 - surroundings : '"()[]{}bB